- Common Name

 - Anas (duck) sparsa

-- Overall, this duck is black in color with white markings on the back region.
+- The African black duck is black in color with white markings on the back.

 - Approximately 35 cm (14 in.)